-1. Here God is telling them that He will not accept a blemished or deformed sacrifice.
-Thus, it was the priest's responsibility to make sure these animal sacrifices were acceptable before God, that they meet God's standards.
-By the time we get to Jesus' day we see the priest's abusing their role and extorting the people by selling them their sacrifices because as the people came with their own, the priest's would find a spot or blemish and tell them they could not offer this to the Lord but they could buy one of their sacrifices!
-Also, they refused to accept any Roman money so the priest's would exchange the Roman money for the temple shekel at a high exchange rate and then this could be used as an offering.
-Thus, in Matthew 21:12-13 we are told, "Then Jesus went into the temple of God and drove out all those who bought and sold in the temple, and overturned the tables of the money changers and the seats of those who sold doves.
-And He said to them, 'It is written, "My house shall be called a house of praver," but you have made it a "den of thieves.""
+Now, by the time we get to Jesus' day we see the priests abusing their role and extorting the people by selling them their sacrifices because as the people came with their own, the priests would find a spot or blemish and tell them they could not offer this to the Lord, but they could buy one of their sacrifices!

+Also, they refused to accept any Roman money so the priests would exchange the Roman money for the Temple shekel at a high exchange rate and then this could be used as an offering.

+We see what Jesus thought about this in Matthew 21:12-13 where we are told, "Then Jesus went into the temple of God and drove out all those who bought and sold in the temple, and overturned the tables of the money changers and the seats of those who sold doves.
+And He said to them, 'It is written, "My house shall be called a house of prayer," but you have made it a "den of thieves.""

-Annas was the high priest from 6 to 15 AD and then he was removed by Rome and one of his five sons occupied this position until finally it was given to his son-in-law, Caiaphas.
-Even though Caiaphas was the high priest, the power behind the position was still Annas; the people looked to him more than Caiaphas.
-Now Annas was the one who set-up the booths in the court of the gentiles by the temple to sell the certified animals for sacrifice and they exchanged the temple money for high rates, as I have said.
-Thus, as Jesus began and ended His ministry we see Him in this area throwing out those who were ripping the people off who came to worship God, the men of Annas who were overseeing this, and he turned over their tables.
-He told them that the house of God is to be a place of payer, a place where people can be touched by God and they have made it into a den of thieves!
-So you can see why Annas didn't like Jesus as well as Caiaphas!
+Annas was the High Priest from 6 to 15 A. D. and then he was removed by Rome and one of his five sons occupied this position until finally it was given to his son-in-law, Caiaphas.

+Even though Caiaphas was the High Priest, the power behind the position was still Annas; the people looked to him more than Caiaphas.

+Annas was the one who set-up the booths in the Court of the Gentiles by the Temple to sell the certified animals for sacrifice and they exchanged the Temple money for high rates, as I have said.

+And we see that as Jesus began and ended His ministry, we see Him in this area throwing out those who were ripping the people off who came to worship God, the men of Annas who were overseeing this, and He turned over their tables.
+He told them that the house of God is to be a place of payer, a place where people can be touched by God, and they have made it into a den of thieves!

+I think you can see why Annas didn't like Jesus as well as Caiaphas!

 And tragically, people do the same today, that you have to pay this or that to approach God!

 Folks, Christ has already paid it, don't add to the finished work for if you try, God is not pleased!

-2. Also, the children of Israel did not obey the Lord in their giving.
+Also, the children of Israel did not obey the Lord in their giving.

 In Malachi 1:7-8 we are told, "You offer defiled food on My altar, But say, "In what way have we defiled You?"
 By saying, "The table of the Lord is contemptible."
 And when you offer the blind as a sacrifice, Is it not evil?
 And when you offer the lame and sick, Is it not evil?
 Offer it then to your governor!
 Would he be pleased with you?
 Would he accept you favorably?'
 Says the Lord of hosts."

-In other words, "What are you going to do with this old, broken down sofa?"
+In other words,

+"What are you going to do with this old, broken-down sofa?"

 "Why don't we give it to the Lord?"

 God does not need our cast-offs.
 He wants our best!
 And that is in our giving, in our time, in our service to Him.
 And I will guarantee you this.
-It may not be easy but you will be blessed in so many ways as you give your best to the Lord!
+It may not be easy, but you will be blessed in so many ways as you give your best to the Lord!